 GAMSTOP is a free service that enables you to self-exclude from participating online gambling companies licensed in Great Britain.

 To find out more and to sign up with GAMSTOP please visit www.gamstop.co.uk

 Gamcare is the leading national provider of information, advice and practical help for people who have problems with gambling.
 Contact them for advice and assistance with gambling-related problems.

 BeGambleaware is another excellent source of help.
 They aim to provide the facts about gambling in an accessible manner.
 They promote responsible gambling and support initiatives that help prevent gambling from becoming a problem.

 Gamblers Anonymous is an organisation run by people have joined together to deal with their own gambling problems and to help other gamblers do the same.

-*Calls to The Health Lottery Helpline will be charged at 5p per minute from a BT landline.
-Charges from other service providers will vary.
+*Calls to The Health Lottery Helpline will be charged at 7p per minute plus your telephone provider’s access charge.